golang-torino/microservices-docker-go-mongodb/README.md

 Each service is already configured in Docker Compose to support otel signals collection.

-Copy the `.env.example` and provide all required information.
+Copy the `.env.example` to `.env` and provide all required information.
 Pay attention to:
-- update `SERVICE_ENVIRONMENT` if multiple users are using the same otel backend, to help with filtering.
+- updating `SERVICE_ENVIRONMENT` if multiple users are using the same otel backend, to help with filtering
-- update `OTEL_EXPORTER_OTLP_ENDPOINT` with your backend endpoint
+- updating `OTEL_EXPORTER_OTLP_ENDPOINT` with your backend endpoint
-- update `OTEL_EXPORTER_OTLP_HEADERS` with your backend authentication token
+- updating `OTEL_EXPORTER_OTLP_HEADERS` with your backend authentication token

 ## Related Posts